junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 • Too much sugar and sweets spoil the appetite and rot the teeth.
 However, some sugar with other foods may help give needed energy to a sick person or poorly nourished child.

 A few diseases require not eating certain other foods.
 For example, people with high blood pressure, certain heart problems, or swollen feet should use little or no salt.
 Too much salt is not good for anyone.
-Stomach ulcers and diabetes also require special diets (see pages 127 and 128).
+Stomach ulcers and diabetes also require special diets (see [pages 127](#page-127)).

 # [120](#page-120)